 Why freeze-dried meats make sense

-So, I return again and again to my monthly purchases of meats from Thrive Life.
+So, I return again and again to my monthly purchases of freeze-dried meats.
 This makes a lot of sense for my family in several ways:

 - There is no waste whatsoever.
 When I open a can of freeze-dried ground beef, that’s the only thing in the can—no fat, no bones, no excess moisture — just 100% ground beef.